Here’s a goals-related question I occasionally ask myself:

 Well, no. People should learn languages in order to enjoy doing so and/or in order to do desirable things that require or are enhanced by proficiency in a particular language.
-But, even when people have different reasons for pursuing proficiency, the main mechanisms involved in acquiring a language are, presumably, similar from learner to learner.
+But, even when people have different reasons for pursuing proficiency, the main mechanisms involved in acquiring a language are, presumably, similar from human to human.
 If one person wants to run a marathon for glory, another person for riches, and another for love, they still need to engage in the same basic practices that make one able to run a marathon.

 2. Do I think my students would benefit from activities and materials from which I would not benefit?

 This might be a good reason for having students do stuff we would not do ourselves.
 I am open to the possibility that there are such activities and materials, especially for students who have not yet developed the ability or desire to do things like read extensively for pleasure, select their own suitable target language content, or strike up a conversation with a speaker of the target language.
 I just want to be careful not to have my students do stuff I wouldn’t do for reasons as unconsidered as “because they’re in school and I’m not.”